When I think about credit scores advice like “Here’s how to raise your credit score fast,” I sometimes feel like I’m in the Wild West all over again.

 In general, our research shows that the easiest ways to boost your credit are to transfer balances or pay down your debt.

-These are excellent options for changing your scores overnight, as they are things you can do for yourself rather than having to rely on others (authorized user, disputes).
+These are excellent options for changing your scores fast, as they are things you can do for yourself rather than having to rely on others (authorized user, disputes).

 In it, we explain all the basics of credit scoring and help you understand how you can build excellent credit with safe, sound financial tools and methods.